Blockchain & Crypto Insights

 No, not asking if you own any Bitcoin.
 Or the IP address.
 This blog is prompted by the Nicholas Weaver article “Risks of Cryptocurrencies” in the June 2018 Communications of the ACM.
 He writes, rather misleadingly in our opinion: “This was not because our Bitcoin was stolen from a honeypot, rather the graduate student who created […]

+National Security considerations are often intimately intertwined with the adoption of new technologies.
 Last year Tokyo hosted a meeting of the International Standards Organization, including a session on blockchain technology to examine ideas around standards for blockchain and distributed ledgers.
-A member of the Russian delegation, who is part of their intelligence apparatus at the FSB, apparently said “the Internet belonged to the US, the Blockchain will belong […]
+A member of the Russian delegation, who is part of their intelligence apparatus at the […]

 Is Blockchain the Key to Web 3.0?